functicons/calculator-mcp-server/README.md

 The Calculator MCP Server is a backend service designed to provide arithmetic calculation capabilities to AI models, particularly Large Language Models (LLMs), via the Model Context Protocol (MCP).
 It allows LLMs to offload mathematical computations, ensuring accuracy and reliability for numerical queries.

-This server implements a single MCP tool named `calculator_tool` that accepts a string-based arithmetic expression and returns the calculated numerical result.
+This server is built on top of the official [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk) and implements a single MCP tool named `calculator_tool` that accepts a string-based arithmetic expression and returns the calculated numerical result.

+The server is packaged as a Docker image.

 ## Features